Python Service Overview#

 • Automatic registry discovery for custom generators

-• Graceful fallback when optional dependencies missing
+• Graceful fallback when dependencies missing

 • Configuration-driven selection